kellan/laughingmeme/_posts/asides/2006-04-17-if-i-want-to-beat-google-i-would-throw-everything-i-have-got-at-an-adsense-killer.md

 ---
 id: 3328
-title: '&#8220;If I want to beat Google?
-I would throw everything I have got at an AdSense killer.&#8221;'
+title: '"If I want to beat Google?
+I would throw everything I have got at an AdSense killer."'
 date: '2006-04-17T10:57:00+00:00'
 author: Kellan
 layout: post